 Liv Redpath is one of the most promising young soprano leggero on the opera and concert stage today.
-During the 2019-20 season, Ms. Redpath will sing the part of Salome in Stradella’s San Giovanni Battista directed by Christopher Alden and conducted by Stephen Stubbs at Opera Omaha.
-She will return to the Los Angeles Opera to sing the role of Little Stone in the world-premiere of Eurydice under conductor and composer Matthew Aucoin with Mary Zimmerman directing.
-Ms. Redpath will also cover the role of Sophie in Robert Carsen’s production of Der Rosenkavalier by Richard Strauss at the Metropolitan Opera.
-Additional concert appearances include Mahler’s Symphony No. 4 with conductor Yaniv Dinur with the New Bedford Symphony and Mozart’s Requiem with The Saint Paul Chamber Orchestra under the baton of Richard Egarr.
+During the 2019-20 season, Ms. Redpath makes her role and house debut at Deutsche Oper Berlin singing Marguerite de Valois in David Alden’s production of Meyerbeer’s Les Huguenots under the baton of Alexander Vedernikov.
+She goes on to sing another role debut as Salome in Stradella’s San Giovanni Battista directed by Christopher Alden and conducted by Stephen Stubbs at Opera Omaha.
+Ms. Redpath will also cover the role of Sophie in Robert Carsen’s production of Der Rosenkavalier by Richard Strauss at the Metropolitan Opera that will be conducted by Sir Simon Rattle.
+Concert appearances include singing the role of Crobyle in Massenet’s Thaïs with Toronto Symphony Orchestra conducted by Sir Andrew Davis to also be recorded for future release; Mahler’s Symphony No. 4 with conductor Yaniv Dinur with the New Bedford Symphony; and Mozart’s Requiem with The Saint Paul Chamber Orchestra under the baton of Richard Egarr.
 She rejoins the Bakken Trio in her native Minnesota for a concert of Boulanger’s Clairières dans le ciel, Fauré’s La Bonne Chanson, and André Previn’s Four Songs.

 Highlights of the 2017-18 season included a role and house debut as Zerbinetta in Richard Strauss’s Ariadne auf Naxos at The Santa Fe Opera; performances with the Los Angeles Philharmonic in Beethoven’s Choral Fantasy at the Hollywood Bowl; a debut with Seattle Symphony in Vivaldi’s Gloria.
 Her assignments at the Los Angeles Opera were comprised of L’amour in John Neumeier’s new production of Gluck’s Orphée et Eurydice; Frasquita in Bizet’s Carmen; Countess Ceprano and covering Gilda in Verdi’s Rigoletto; Anna in Verdi’s Nabucco; Messenger in Aucoin’s Crossing; and a cover of Cunégonde in Candide.